-Additionally, there are no sensitive natural communities identified in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service located in the Project vicinity.
+Additionally, there are no sensitive natural communities identified in local or regional plans, policies, or regulations, or by the CDFW or U.S. Fish and Wildlife Service located in the Project vicinity.
 Additionally, there are no marshes, vernal pools, or federally protected wetlands in the Project vicinity.
-Therefore, there would be no impacts to sensitive species, natural communities, vernal pools, marshes, or wetlands as a result of implementation of the proposed Project.
+Therefore, there would be no direct impacts to sensitive species, natural communities, vernal pools, marshes, or wetlands as a result of implementation of the proposed Project.